OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 Your SituationBest ChoiceWhy

-Using multiple AI providersOpenCode75+ provider support
+Using multiple AI providersOpenCode75+ providers, DigitalOcean/NVIDIA/Bedrock

 Need local model supportOpenCodeNative Ollama integration

-Privacy-sensitive codebaseOpenCodeNo data storage, BYOK
+Privacy-sensitive codebaseOpenCodeNo data storage, BYOK, local models

-Cost optimization priorityOpenCodeFree tool + BYOK pricing
+Cost optimization priorityOpenCodeFree BYOK or Go at $10/mo

 Frequently Asked Questions